keniseli/ansible-developer-vm/README.md

 ## Prerequisites
 1. Have vagrant installed
+2. Have virtualbox installed
-2. Have some space on your machine left.
+3. Have some space on your machine left.
 5 GB will be more than sufficient.
-3. Internet connection
+4. Internet connection

 ## Provision machine
 1. Adjust the provisioning in the directory `provisioning` to your needs (add roles, extend playbook, whatever...)